Medically reviewed by Drugs.com. Last updated on Dec 24, 2022.

 - Encourage your child to talk to you about experiences and feelings.

 - Practice responses to teasing or embarrassing questions.

-- Seek the services of a mental health professional, who can help you and your child develop healthy communication and coping skills.
+- Talk to a mental health professional who can help you and your child develop healthy communication and coping skills, if needed.